-VB-based measurement has a great advantage that it is very simple and low-cost.
+One great advantage of VB-based measurement is that it is very simple and low-cost.
 The network provider can easily put it at the UNI or any other place to monitor traffic.
-Also it is very flexible and can be applied for many different purposes, which we will discuss in the rest of this report.
+Also it is very flexible and can be applied for many different purposes, which we will discuss in the rest of this paper.